bpowers/bpowers.github.com/index.md

 ## System dynamics

 I studied system dynamics in [school](http://www.uib.no/rg/dynamics).
-I even wrote a nice thesis on how you could neatly [apply object-oriented programming](/thesis.pdf) to the field.
+I even wrote a nice thesis on how you could neatly [apply object-oriented programming](/thesis.pdf) to modeling, as a method of reducing complexity.

 ## Employment